sim7234/Portfolio/README.md

 ## [Sun Seed](https://github.com/sim7234/Portfolio/blob/main/SunSeed.md) <-- Click to learn more!

-A 2D Asymetric game i worked on for 6 weeks in a group of 3 programmers and 4 artists, the game is a local co-op melee PvE game with levels the players need to complete.
+A 2D asymmetric game i worked on for 6 weeks in a group of 3 programmers and 4 artists, the game is a local co-op melee PvE game with levels the players need to complete.

 <table>
   <tr>